wadewegner/wadewegner.github.com/content/blog/2021-01-13-mahalo-a-aloha-salesforce.md

 I’d like to call out a few amazing people who were instrumental in Work.com.

 While many of us were still scratching our heads and trying to figure out what to do, Ashley McDermott — an amazing TPM partner I’m lucky to have worked with for the last couple years — took charge and started running daily standups.
 She helped us confront open questions head on and bring clarity.
-When she transitioned to Diem Nguyen, I’ll admit I worried we’d flounder a bit, but Diem took what we’d started and scaled it to incredible levels, driving the largest cross-functional working group I’ve ever been a part of.
+Diem Nguyen took what Ashley started, and scaled it to incredible levels, driving the largest cross-functional working group I’ve ever been a part of.
 I’m in awe of Diem’s confident and patient leadership at scale.
 And of course, my partner in crime, Taksina Eammano.
 Taks was able to mobilize parts of the company I didn’t even know existed, and at the same time engaged in countless customer conversations and brought so much amazing insight to the team.

 I learned so much by watching these amazing women perform their jobs with humility and excellence.

 ### Salesforce Functions

 Before I talk about Salesforce Functions, let me take a moment to talk about one of my best hires of all time … none other than Andrew Fawcett.
-Andy is a unique combination of incredible technical depth, an ability to see connections that don’t exist, humility, and a commitment to people and customers I’ve rarely seen.
+Andy is a unique combination of incredible technical depth, an ability to see connections that don’t yet exist, humility, and a strong commitment to people and customers.
 With his deep knowledge of all things Salesforce Platform, and insatiable desire to build incredible things, Andy was able to see connections well ahead of most of us.
 And his patient yet unwavering leadership has literally moved mountains.

 Case in point, Salesforce Functions.